Fatality Facts 2020Collisions with fixed objects and animals

 Overview

-About 20 percent of motor vehicle crash deaths result from a vehicle leaving the roadway and hitting a fixed object alongside the road.
+About 20% of motor vehicle crash deaths result from a vehicle leaving the roadway and hitting a fixed object alongside the road.
 Trees, utility poles, and traffic barriers are the most common objects struck.
 Almost half of the deaths in fixed-object crashes occur at night.
 Alcohol is a frequent contributing factor.
 Motorists also run off the road because of excessive speeds, falling asleep, inattention or poor visibility.

 From 1975 to the mid-2000s there was a general upward trend in deaths from collisions with animals, but this trend has leveled off over the past decade.
-In 2020, these deaths occurred most often during July-September.
+In 2022, these deaths occurred most often during July-September.

 The following facts are based on analysis of data from the U.S. Department of Transportation's Fatality Analysis Reporting System (FARS).